7zeb/win-8-upgrade-saga/README.md

 # Windows 8 Upgrade Saga
 Check progress on 7Zeb's Windows 8 Upgrade Saga, and see builds too!

-Current Build: Windows 7 SP1
+Current Build: Windows 8 Build 7800

 ## Roadmap
 The roadmap for the Windows 8 Upgrade Saga does this